anotherSimpleCoder/hase/README.md

 ![](./docs/runFrontend.gif)

-This will start up a local web server, which will be available under the given address, which you can then access from your web browser.
+This will start up a local web server which will be available under the given address and then can be accessed from your web browser.

 **Congratulations!**<br>
-You have build HASE and have now a running instance of it! 😀
+You have build HASE and now have a running instance of it! 😀